J-R77-stack/sustainable_ecommerce/README.md

   12. As an Online Shopper I want to be able to sort through multiple types of products at the same time so that I can find the best rated and priced items across simultaneous categories for example food or clothing
   13. As an Online Shopper I want to be able to look for a product by its description or name so that I can find a particular item that I want to buy
   14. As an Online User I want to be able to see the products I've searched for and the number of results so that I can see if the item I want is available to buy
+  15. As an Online User I want to be able to look and add tips about living a sustainable life so that I can learn about and help others to try and life sustainable lives
+  16. As an Online Shopper I want to be able to add items to a wishlist so that I can keep a record of the products I like
+  17. As an Online Shopper I want to be able to add product reviews so that I can help other people to purchase good products
   ### Purchasing and Checkout
-  15. As an Online Shopper I want to be able to be-able to select a size and/or quantity of product so that I can make sure I don't accidentally choose the wrong item, quantity or size
+  18. As an Online Shopper I want to be able to be-able to select a size and/or quantity of product so that I can make sure I don't accidentally choose the wrong item, quantity or size
-  16. As an Online Shopper I want to be able to view my bag so that I can see the total cost and the items I will receive
+  19. As an Online Shopper I want to be able to view my bag so that I can see the total cost and the items I will receive
-  17. As an Online Shopper I want to be able to change the quantity of items in my bag so that I can make changes to my purchase with ease
+  20. As an Online Shopper I want to be able to change the quantity of items in my bag so that I can make changes to my purchase with ease
-  18. As an Online Shopper I want to be able to Know that my payment info is safe and secure so that I can Feel confident in providing it for an online purchase
+  21. As an Online Shopper I want to be able to Know that my payment info is safe and secure so that I can Feel confident in providing it for an online purchase
-  19. As an Online Shopper I want to be able to View my order confirmation after checkout so that I can Make sure I haven't made any mistakes
+  22. As an Online Shopper I want to be able to View my order confirmation after checkout so that I can Make sure I haven't made any mistakes
-  20. As an Online Shopper I want to be able to Receive an email confirmation after checkout so that I can See what I've purchased and keep a record
+  23. As an Online Shopper I want to be able to Receive an email confirmation after checkout so that I can See what I've purchased and keep a record
   ### Admin and Online Shop Management
-  21. As an Online Shop Owner I want to be able to Add a product so that I can add new items to my shop
+  24. As an Online Shop Owner I want to be able to Add a product so that I can add new items to my shop
-  22. As an Online Shop Owner I want to be able to Edit and update products so that I can Change the product descriptions, prices, images and criteria
+  25. As an Online Shop Owner I want to be able to Edit and update products so that I can Change the product descriptions, prices, images and criteria
+  26. As an Online User I want to be able to contact the admin department so that I can ask questions.

   ## Design
   ### Colour Scheme